 According to the statistics, in the United States, there are about 5 million hotel rooms.
 The average hotel uses one sheet of A4 paper to provide various services or assignments for each room per day.
 That gives 1,825,000,000 sheets of paper per year, and this is a significant amount.

-If we do a little Google research, we will find out that 6820 sheets of paper produced from a single tree.
+If we do Google research, we will find out that 6820 sheets of paper are produced from a single tree.
 It means that approximately 268,000 trees are chopped down for the hotel industry’s needs in the US annually.

 We need to eliminate the excessive use of paper and try to reduce paper waste in the hotel industry.
-Don't you think it's time to start using HKeeper or similar software in your hotels?
+Don't you think it's time to start using HKeeper in your hotel?